AndreAllegrini/wfRICLPM/README.md

 # wfRICLPM

 wfRICLPM is a function to create a RI-CLPM lavaan model including sibling regressions overtime, while taking into account the fact that family members resemble eachother.
-See below for the model specification.

-Things to update:

-* constrained version overtime
-* only (DZ) siblings (no twins)
-* add Falconer's formula

 Source as: